Dwight Correctional Center: Closing inevitable

 By March 1, 2013 Quinn had prepared a 2013–2014 budget which did not include funding for DCC, a move that convinced employees of DCC that closure was inevitable.
 By then three hundred and nineteen employees of the correctional center took vacant positions in other facilities.
 Twelve employees retired or resigned, and 19 were laid off.

-The last of the inmates were transferred to the Logan Correctional Center, located in Lincoln, IL. on March 26, 2013, five days before the March 31 deadline set for the facility's shut-down.
+The last of the inmates were transferred to the Logan Correctional Center, located in Lincoln, Illinois, on March 26, 2013, five days before the March 31 deadline set for the facility's shut-down.
 Dwight Mayor Bill Wilkey stated that he hoped the facility would reopen: "It means getting a new governor, but I see it happening."

 Employee and community resistance

 The state prison guards' union stated concern for the impact the closings would have, particularly on small towns, and they filed a lawsuit, objecting to the increased risk for guards in overcrowded prisons and in facilities that were designed for low risk inmates, not prisoners requiring a maximum security environment.

 Employees of the center and residents of DCC and neighboring counties also mounted an organized and intensive campaign to keep the doors open.
 Supporters were urged to contact any official with the power to impact the governor's decision and respectfully explain the personal impact the closure would have on them and their communities.
 They were also encouraged to highlight DCC's unique role in IDOC with its long history of innovative vocational education programs.